|Messianic Education Trust|

 When we become comfortable in situations, where the perceived level of threat either diminishes or never actually materialises, we - like Yitz'khak - can start to relax and drop our standards of vigilance.
 We grow weary of being in "high alert" all the time, especially when nothing seems to happen, and allow our guard to drop a little.
 It is at times like this that small things can creep in under the radar or in disguise that we don't investigate as carefully as we should and before we know it the devil is shouting in our ears: "See you're a sinner after all; just look at what you have done!" and our public witness is tarnished with foolish words or actions that we would never have said or done if we had really been concentrating and had our eye on the ball.
 We need to gird up our loins, bring ourselves back to that high state of readiness, allow the voice of the Spirit to speak clearly to us and guide us firmly onto to the path of vigilance and obedience.
 James explains that "Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which G-d has promised to those who love Him" (James 1:12, ESV).
 Ignoring the small things, as Yitz'khak found out, leads to bigger trouble and a rebuke from the king.
 May we not get to that point, where we have to be rebuked by our King, but endure faithfully, "so that when you have done the will of G-d you may receive what is promised" (Hebrews 10:36, ESV).

 Further Study: Colossians 1:21-23; Hebrews 12:3-6

-Application: Keeping going and maintaining faithfulness is something that Yeshua modelled perfectly for us.
-He calls us all to keep our guard up and now to fall away with the passage of time.
+Application: Keeping going and maintaining faithfulness are things that Yeshua modelled perfectly for us.
+He calls us all to keep our guard up and not to fall away with the passage of time.
 What are your fences looking like today?